anchore/vunnel/src/vunnel/providers/sles/README.md

    evidence about that package's *code*, whichever channel ships it.
 2. **Plain-CPE artifacts demonstrably carry LTSS-track builds.**
    `registry.suse.com/suse/sles12sp4` reports `cpe:/o:suse:sles:12:sp4` and ships
-   `libpcre1-8.45-8.7.1`, published *only* under `12 SP4-LTSS` and `12 SP4-ESPOS` — no
-   version-bearing `...Server 12 SP4:libpcre1-8.45-8.7.1` exists anywhere in the corpus.
-   That artifact selects `sles:12.4`, where without borrowing the fix is unreachable.
-   SUSE stops plain-track fixes once a SP passes general support, and 100% of the 364,705-pair set above is past-general-support SPs, so this is the common shape rather than a one-off.
+   `libpcre1-8.45-8.7.1`, which the corpus publishes *only* under `12 SP4-LTSS` and `12 SP4-ESPOS`; that artifact selects `sles:12.4`, where without borrowing the fix is unreachable.
+SUSE stops plain-track fixes once a SP passes general support, and 100% of the 364,705-pair set above is past-general-support SPs, so this is the common shape.

-**What this section must not claim.** Earlier revisions asserted that a container image can never be "on LTSS" and that no real scan selects `sles:X.Y+ltss`.
-Neither is established, and the claim has crept back in more than once — it is not evidence, so delete it again if it reappears.
-We have never examined a paid-LTSS image. syft reads `/etc/os-release`'s `CPE_NAME`, so an LTSS-entitled artifact reporting an LTSS CPE would be detected and the namespace selected normally; we simply don't know what one reports.
+The rule stands on those two points — code lineage, and an observed plain-CPE artifact carrying an LTSS-only build — not on `+ltss` being unreachable.
+We have never examined a paid-LTSS image, and syft reads `/etc/os-release`'s `CPE_NAME`, so an LTSS-entitled artifact reporting an LTSS CPE would be detected and the namespace selected normally.
-The OVAL parser's `_release_resolver` docstring says `sles-ltss-release` "is not available as a container image", but that is an inherited assertion, not a measurement.
+Don't claim `+ltss` is unreachable, or that a container image can never be "on LTSS": neither is established.
+(The OVAL parser's `_release_resolver` docstring says `sles-ltss-release` "is not available as a container image" — an inherited assertion, not a measurement.)
-The rule stands on points 1 and 2 — code lineage, and one observed plain-CPE artifact carrying an LTSS-only build — not on `+ltss` being unreachable.

-`CVE-2022-1271` (`liblzma5`) is the measured quality-gate regression this fixed:
-`recommended` only under `SUSE Linux Enterprise Server 12 SP4-LTSS`, no bare `12 SP4`
-entry, so `sles:12.4` could never reach it — a labeled true positive a locally-built db missed entirely.
+`CVE-2022-1271` (`liblzma5`) is the measured quality-gate regression this fixed: fixed only under `...Server 12 SP4-LTSS`, so `sles:12.4` could never reach a labeled true positive.

 Deliberately narrow:

-- **One-directional (LTSS → plain).** No reverse borrow: there's no demonstrated false positive driving it, and the SP1 data showed real module/package-scope differences that way (see "Plain vs LTSS" above) that make a blind copy riskier.
+- **One-directional (LTSS → plain).** No reverse borrow: no demonstrated false positive drives it, and the plain-fixed/LTSS-absent set is real module- and package-scope difference (see "Plain vs LTSS" above).
 - **Only real fixed versions cross** — never `known_not_affected` ("0") or won't-fix
   ("None").
 - **Never overrides a real plain answer**: a plain fixed version or `"0"` wins, even where the versions disagree.

-**A plain `"None"` it does override.** The rule used to skip any package plain had any entry for, including a bare `known_affected` → `"None"` — wrong in the direction that produces false positives.
-Once a SP leaves general support SUSE stops plain-track fixes but leaves the `known_affected` line standing, so a plain `"None"` there describes *which channel ships the RPM*, not whether the code is fixed; every such namespace is a past-general-support SP.
-Three concrete supports:
+**A plain `"None"` it does override.** Once a SP leaves general support SUSE stops plain-track fixes but leaves the `known_affected` line standing, so a plain `"None"` there describes *which channel ships the RPM*, not whether the code is fixed — and `"None"` is stronger than "unavailable to you": no version fixes this, every version matches, no comparison performed. `CVE-2017-6004` gave `libpcre1 → "None"` on `sles:12.4` with the fix on `-LTSS` at 8.45-8.7.1, flagging an installed 8.45-8.7.1 that *is* the fix.

-1. **`known_affected` isn't reliable as "no fix available"**: in a 1,500-document sample SUSE names the same package both `known_affected` and fixed *within one namespace* in 4.3% of cases (632 of 14,555) — the staleness the source-named rule below cleans up.
-2. **SUSE's own plain-CPE images ship LTSS-track builds** — the `sles12sp4` /
-   `libpcre1-8.45-8.7.1` artifact in point 2 above.
-"No fix available on the plain channel" isn't even true of the thing being scanned.
-3. **`"None"` is stronger than "unavailable to you"**: *no version fixes this; every version matches, no comparison performed.* `CVE-2017-6004` and `CVE-2019-20838` gave `libpcre1 → "None"` on `sles:12.4` with the fix on `-LTSS` at 8.45-8.7.1 — flagging the installed 8.45-8.7.1, which *is* the fix.
-Siblings `CVE-2017-7245`/`7244`/`7186` were right only because plain had no `known_affected` line.

-**The cost, stated precisely.** "Fixed on LTSS only" *is* expressible — that's what `sles:X.Y+ltss` is for, and the fix lands there either way.
-What a `+ltss`-only record cannot do is say anything to a plain scan: `sles:12.4` would carry no record at all, so an unpatched plain install comes back clean.
-That is the alternative being rejected, and it is a false negative.

-It's rejected because an LTSS-only listing is sometimes a reporting artifact rather than a distribution fact.
-SUSE publishes `libpcre1-8.45-8.7.1` only under `12 SP4-LTSS` and `12 SP4-ESPOS`, yet that exact NVR ships inside `registry.suse.com/suse/sles12sp4`, which reports a plain CPE (point 2 above).
-Some fixes SUSE reports as LTSS-only are present on plain builds, so confining the record to `+ltss` hides a fix that is really there.
+The alternative — leaving the fix on `+ltss` only — says nothing to a plain scan:

-So the trade is deliberate and worth saying plainly: **we would rather sometimes advertise a fix that turns out to be paywalled than emit a false negative.** A paywalled fix is a wrong remediation hint on a finding that is otherwise correct; the alternatives are a `"None"` that calls an already-patched install vulnerable, or silence on a plain scan that really is exposed.
+`sles:12.4` would carry no record, so an unpatched plain install comes back clean. **We would rather sometimes advertise a fix that turns out to be paywalled than emit that false negative;** a paywalled fix is a wrong remediation hint on an otherwise correct finding.

-It's also not a regression.
-The OVAL path never distinguished the tracks at all:
-`_release_resolver` collapses every release name into one namespace per version, preferring `sles-release` but falling back to `sles-ltss-release` — so where only LTSS data existed, OVAL already published it under the plain namespace, with none of the guards above.
-This provider makes the same assumption, more narrowly.

-Over a random 6,000-document sample (9.3% of the corpus) this converts **986 plain `"None"` records across 117 CVEs**, concentrated in `sles:12.5` (222), `sles:15.6` (179),
+Nor is it a regression: OVAL folded the two tracks into one namespace per version, so where only LTSS data existed it already published under the plain namespace, with none of these guards.
+Over a random 6,000-document sample the rule converts **986 plain `"None"` records across 117 CVEs**.
-`sles:15.4` (164) and `sles:12.4` (155).

-The `"0"` boundary is deliberate and asymmetric: a plain `"0"` is an explicit `known_not_affected` determination, so borrowing over it would invert SUSE's own "never vulnerable there", match every plain version *below* the borrowed one and manufacture the false positives this change removes.
-A 3,000-document sample found 442 real (plain `"0"`, LTSS fixed) pairs, so this is load-bearing.
+The `"0"` boundary is asymmetric on purpose: a plain `"0"` is an explicit `known_not_affected` determination, so borrowing over it would invert SUSE's own "never vulnerable there" and match every plain version *below* the borrowed one — and a 3,000-document sample found 442 real (plain `"0"`, LTSS fixed) pairs.

-**Known limitation.** Some "LTSS fixed, plain absent" pairs are LTSS-only content never meant to infer about plain — kernel live-patches (`kgraft-patch-*`), old LTSS-specific repackagings — ~4.3% of qualifying pairs corpus-wide.
-Filtering precisely needs cross-document knowledge (does this package exist *anywhere* on plain SLES) unavailable one document at a time: a conscious tradeoff, not an oversight — revisit if it proves to matter.
+**Known limitation.** Some "LTSS fixed, plain absent" pairs are LTSS-only content never meant to infer about plain — kernel live-patches (`kgraft-patch-*`), old LTSS-specific repackagings — ~4.3% of qualifying pairs.
+Filtering precisely needs cross-document knowledge (does this package exist *anywhere* on plain SLES) unavailable one document at a
+time: a conscious tradeoff, revisit if it proves to matter.

 ## Won't-fix requires `known_affected`